When you apply for retirement, you will be required to

 amount to your designated beneficiary.

-- Designated beneficiary must have an insurable
+Designated beneficiary must have

-- Option is irrevocable.
+This option is irrevocable.
 You cannot

-change your beneficiary after you retire, even if
+change your beneficiary after you retire, even if they die

-they die before you.
+before you.

 - When your designated beneficiary dies, payments stop and no